-Bread machines are ultra-convenient, but those towering loaves that are the hallmark of the bread machine can sometimes be unwelcome.
-Some people don’t like it because of the shape when baked in a bread machine, or the holes in the bottom where the blades were, or they want dinner rolls or some kind of specialty shape so actually baking in a bread machine is not a choice.
+Bread machines are ultra-convenient, but those towering loaves that are the bread machine’s hallmark can sometimes be unwelcome.
+Some people don’t like it because of the shape when baked in a bread machine, the holes in the bottom where the blades were, or they want dinner rolls or some specialty shape, so actually baking in a bread machine is not a choice.

-Therefore if you prefer the way your bread looks when you form the dough yourself you don’t have to go through the whole baking cycle with your bread machine.
-Simply let your bread machine do most of the work for you, and after the kneading and/or first rise transfer your dough to regular loaf pans, do some very creative and wonderful things and bake them in the oven.
-You can make dinner rolls, long French bread loafs, hamburger and hot dog buns, pretzels, pizza, even Holiday favorites like braided Challah bread.
+Therefore if you prefer the way your bread looks when you form the dough yourself, you don’t have to go through the whole baking cycle with your bread machine.
+Let your bread machine do most of the work for you, and after the kneading and/or first rise, transfer your dough to regular loaf pans, do some very creative and wonderful things and bake them in the oven.
+You can make dinner rolls, long French bread loaves, hamburger and hot dog buns, pretzels, pizza, even Holiday favourites like braided Challah bread.
 The easiest way to benefit from the ease of a bread machine but still have manageable bread is oven baking your bread machine dough.

 Any loaf style bread can be made this way.
-Oven baked bread is much different than bread machine bread.
-In case you are now wondering why you even need a bread machine, I highly recommend them for convenience and unmatched kneading ability.
+Oven-baked bread is much different than bread machine bread.
+In case you are wondering why you even need a bread machine, I highly recommend them for convenience and unmatched kneading ability.
 The bread machine turns out superior doughs.
 The taste will be the same, but the texture and crust will be very different.

-This may seem like a lot of work, but it seriously only takes a few minutes and it’s sooooo worth it!
-And if you are giving bread away as a gift, it looks so much prettier this way too!
+This may seem like a lot of work, but it seriously only takes a few minutes, and it’s sooooo worth it!
+And if you are giving the bread away as a gift, it looks so much prettier this way!
 It’s not hard to do at all, or you know I wouldn’t be doing it 😉

 Kneading the dough

-If you’ve ever made bread by hand you know that the kneading process is both physically demanding and time-consuming.
-It’s also a bit of mess as you continue to dust with flour to keep the dough from sticking to your hands.
+If you’ve ever made bread by hand, you know that the kneading process is both physically demanding and time-consuming.
+It’s also a bit of a mess as you continue to dust with flour to keep the dough from sticking to your hands.

 Follow these instructions on oven baking bread machine dough.

-Put ingredients in bread pan and put the bread pan into the bread maker.
+Put ingredients in the bread pan and put the bread pan into the bread maker.

 Press the Select button to reach the “dough” setting.

-Press “Start/Stop,” holding it down until you a hear a beep and the display clears.
+Press “Start/Stop” holding it down until you hear a beep and the display clears.